JorgeBaruch/poyecto-tesis/tools/README_tools.md

 These scripts provide additional functionalities for project management and analysis:

 *   **`Analyze-Frequency.ps1`**: Analyzes word frequency or other textual patterns.
+*   **`analyze_topics.py`**: Performs topic modeling using TF-IDF and NMF to identify underlying themes and key terms in text documents.
 *   **`Generate-ReadingCard.ps1`**: Generates structured reading cards from processed texts.
 *   **`Generate-ConceptIndex.ps1`**: Creates an index of key concepts.
 *   **`Generate-StrategicSynthesis.ps1`**: Generates strategic synthesis documents.